 Sexual Responsibility Week

-An annual event, Sexual Responsibility Week is typically observed in February or early March prior to Spring Break.
+An annual event, Sexual Responsibility Week is typically observed in February during the week of Valentine’s Day.
 During Sexual Responsibility Week, Health Promotion sponsors a variety of programs covering contraception, abstinence, talking to your partner, sexually transmitted infections (STIs), healthy relationships and more to help students make good choices surrounding their sexual health.

 OraQuick HIV Testing